AznivDev/inventorization-asset-management/client/README.md

-# Welcome to Inventorization Asset Management Platform | INVASMAN 🚀
+# UI | Inventorization Asset Management Platform

-## Introduction
+### Introduction

 Inventoriztion Asset Management is an open source platform that enable companies to manage all their assets, users, requests and more.
-This is a Full Stack Application built with ReactJS, NodeJS, Express and MySQL.
+This is the UI for the platform.

-## Project Support Features
+### Project Support Features

 - Admin is created by default with some credentials provided in the .env file
 - Admin can create a new user account